Onkar97/Infra-Provision-Automated-AWS-Infrastructure-Deployment/README.md

-# Go Microservices Application on AWS

-## Nexus-Serve: AWS Cloud Native Full Stack Automation Platform
+# Nexus-Serve: AWS Cloud Native Full Stack Automation Platform
 This project is a highly available microservices application engineered with Go (Golang) and deployed on AWS.
 It demonstrates a robust, cloud-native architecture designed for scalability, security, and automated deployment.

 ## Architecture & Infrastructure